 At first, I just included up to four representative pictures of the outside and if, if possible, the interiors.
 As time has progressed I have added more pictures for each church.
 Some of the original pages still exist but these will have extras added as I get round to going back through the collection or re-visit churches.
 The original descriptions were also very short and these are now a bit longer and all the pages will be brought up to the same standard.

 My other main source of information is the Hertfordshire volume of the Buildings of England.
-This is now quite old, the second edition having been published in 1977.
+A new edition, mentioning this site as an “Excellent overview” was published in March 2019.
 Other information comes from church guides, local authority local lists, Victoria County History and the parish folders at Hertfordshire Libraries and Archives, County Hall, Hertford.
-For stained glass there is Robert Eberhard’s Church Stained Glass Windows site.
-A useful source for non Anglican/Roman Catholic churches is the out of print “An inventory of non-conformist chapels and meeting houses in Eastern England by Christopher Stell published by English Heritage in 2002.
+For stained glass, there is Robert Eberhard’s Church Stained Glass Windows site.
+A useful source for non-Anglican/Roman Catholic churches is the out of print “An inventory of non-conformist chapels and meeting houses in Eastern England by Christopher Stell published by English Heritage in 2002.

 Historical information comes from several sources: